hannahxs06/My-JARVIS/README.md

 ## Introduction

 This project demonstrates how to create a voice-activated assistant that listens to your speech, transcribes it into text, sends the text to OpenAI's GPT-4 model, and then speaks out the response.
 The assistant mimics JARVIS from Iron Man and can be continuously engaged in a conversation.
-This project is perfect for beginners looking to explore the intersection of speech recognition, natural language processing, and text-to-speech conversion.

 ## Getting Started